amnis-dev/acom/README.md

-# A Command (ACom)
+# A Command (acom)

-Common commands and scripts for various Amnis (or general) projects.
+Common use commands and scripts for various Amnis (or general) projects.